Emmanuel-Roy/-TheWangWars-/README.md

 This project was made as a tribute to our great saviour Mr. Wang All of the assests and custom sprites, I use are open source but you need to give me credit when applicable.
 This project is meant to show my skills with graphical design and HEX based editing skills.The project will also  still require a foundation in graphic design and some creativity.

-I can't really post to much on the github page, as the majority of the changes were on a hex editing front.
+I can't really post to much on the github page, as the majority of the changes were on a hex editing front and Fire Emblem Sacred Stones is a copyrighted Nintendo game.
+The only real thing we can upload is our custom box art and our IPS patch.

 This project was made by Korman Item (Character Art and Box Art.), Emmanuel Roy(Logic design, programming and debugging), Samhith Komatreddy and Samarth Kabbur(Debugging and Map design).